cloudentity/ce-samples-identity-pool-reference-apps/README.md

 - Click on "Create Identity," and click "No thanks" when the IDP discovery prompt is shown
 - Under the category "Custom and test connections," select "Custom IDP" and click "Next"
 - Give your custom IDP a name, and for the login URL, enter `http://localhost:3000/login` and click "Save"
+- Navigate to the System workspace, and under "Applications" > "Clients" find your custom IDP, and open it to view its details.
+Open the "Scopes" tab, and check "Identity"
-- On the IDP details page for your new custom IDP, copy the client ID and secret
+- On the System application details for your custom IDP (or back on the custom IDP details page in your main workspace) copy the client ID and secret
 - In the reference app codebase, open `identity-pool-reference-ui-authn-app-nodejs/.env` and use the custom IDP client ID and client secret as values for `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET`
 - In the same file, modify the values for `ACP_HOST`, `ACP_PORT` (set to blank string for ACP SaaS), `ACP_TENANT_ID` and `IDENTITY_POOL_ID` with the values from your ACP tenant and the Identity Pool you are utilizing